 I am often asked to recommend native plants that will attract butterflies, I know a few off the top of my head and have been meaning for a couple of years to sit down and do some decent research on creating a butterfly attracting garden.
 So I began a few weeks ago and have learned some interesting facts.
 I have also discovered that as with many things I am only un-covering the tip of the iceberg when it comes to creating a true butterfly habitat.
 But below you will find some images and information about natives to use if you want to create a butterfly sanctuary.

 So the most important thing I have discovered is that to support a lifecycle for a butterfly species you need to provide plants that act as both host for the larvae and also other plants (could be one and the same) that provide food.
 Callistemons are one such native plant, they provide nectar for adult butterflies and they are a host plant for caterpillars.
-So is Chorizema cordatum above.
+So is Chorizema cordatum above, which also brings parrots to a garden for its seeds.

 Bursaria spinosa is also a native plant that is a host and a food supplier at the same time, Bursaria is also a very important plant for small bird habitat and in my mind every native garden should find a place for this versatile and important shrub.